Fire guts 4-bedroom apartment in Assin South District

 They wailed bitterly over the incident which had rendered them homeless and stranded.

-Some residents in the area blamed the incident on the intermittent electricity power fluctuations that occurred that night.
+Some residents in the area blamed the incidence on the intermittent electricity power fluctuations that occurred that night.

 On his part, Divisional Officer Grade III (DOIII), Paul Tawiah of the Assin Fosu Municipal Fire Service, vehemently denied claims of their late arrival.

-He said fire tenders were quickly dispatched to the scene as soon as a call was received on the incident and appealed to people to be accurate in giving directions as they found it difficult to locate the scene.
+He said fire tendors were quickly dispatched to the scene as soon as a call was received on the incident and appealed to people to be accurate in giving directions as they found it difficult locating the scene.

 He pointed out that investigations would be conducted to ascertain what transpired.

-Mr Emmanuel Kweku Brewu, Co-ordinator of the National Disaster Management Organisation (NADMO), in the Assin South District appealed to individuals, Non-Governmental Organizations, and philanthropists to support the family in whatever capacity they could.
+Mr Emmanuel Kweku Brewu, Co-ordinator of National Disaster Management Organisation (NADMO), in the Assin South District appealed to individuals, Non-Governmental Organizations and philanthropists to support the family in whatever capacity they could.